Do you love snacking on raw cherry tomatoes?

 Cherry tomatoes are a variety of tomato that is typically smaller and more rounded than regular tomatoes.
 They can be red, yellow, or green.

 Cherry tomatoes are generally considered to be just as healthy as regular tomatoes.
-However, some evidence suggests that eating raw cherry tomatoes may provide more health benefits than cooked cherry tomatoes.
+However, some evidence suggests that eating cherry tomatoes may provide more health benefits than regular tomatoes.

-One study found that raw cherry tomatoes may contain higher levels of lycopene, a compound with antioxidant properties, than cooked cherry tomatoes.
+One study found that cherry tomatoes may contain higher levels of lycopene, a compound with antioxidant properties, than other types of tomatoes.

 Benefits of Eating Cherry Tomatoes Daily